alirezamastery/sanaap_test/README.md

 # Setup
-Make sure port 8000 is available, then run docker compose:
+Make sure port 8000 is available.
+If you are on Windows, change `docker-entrypoint.sh` line separators to LF, then run docker compose:

 ```bash
 sudo docker compose up -d --build
 ```
 because this is a test project the `.env` file is added to git

 ## Tests